olferuk/IBeaconLocation/README.md

 3. **Sphere Intersection**
    The algorithm is based on the Wikipedia article devoted to [Trilateration](https://en.wikipedia.org/wiki/Trilateration) problem.

+## Error handling

+To make development easier, the framework uses `NSAssert(...)` macros to validate input arguments.

 ## Example

 So, let us write a simple example demonstrating the possible usage of the framework: